Scimon/raku-BTree/README.md

 **:$gist-renderer**

-An output renderer used for creating the BTree's gist representation.
-The default for this is BTree::PrettyTree but any class that does BTree::Renderer will work.
+An output renderer used for creating the Tree::Binary's gist representation.
+The default for this is Tree::Binary::PrettyTree but any class that does Tree::Binary::Role::Renderer will work.

 **:$Str-renderer**

-An output renderer used for creating the BTree's Str representation.
-The default for this is BasicStrRenderer but any class that does BTree::Renderer will work.
+An output renderer used for creating the Tree::Binary's Str representation.
+The default for this is BasicStrRenderer but any class that does Tree::Binary::Role::Renderer will work.

 ### Construction